24-mohamedyehia/OSD/README.md

 ## 📜 License
 This project is licensed under the MIT License.
-Copyright (c) 2025 Mohamed Yahia.
+Copyright (c) 2025 Mohamed Yahia - see the [LICENSE](./LICENSE) file for details.